MJoergen/nexys4ddr/dyoc/Episodes/ep08_-_ALU/README.md

 the sequence "LDA #0" followed by "ADC #0".
 These two instructions essentially move the carry flag to the 'A' register, and clears the carry flag.

-The program defined in lines 43-55 of mem/mem.vhd is a simple 8-bit counter.
+The program defined in lines 43-55 of main/mem/rom.vhd is a simple 8-bit counter.

 Note that the memory size has been increased from 16 bytes to 256 bytes.
-This was done in lines 111 and 115 in comp.vhd.
+This was done in lines 55 and 59 in main/main.vhd.